Toynbee School: Facilities

 On the 28th March 2024, a new glass structure measuring 25m by 16m called “The Pavilion” was announced, and was in construction, at Toynbee.
-It is now fully built, and has a defibrillator is close proximity, as well as heaters and an AV system, and a projector at the front of the hall.
+It is now fully built, and has a defibrillator in close proximity, as well as heaters and an AV system, and a projector at the front of the hall.
 It also seats 300 with specialised table/chair changing capabilities.